Temp1231112/BStf/untitled.md

 I take an instant hike, running as fast as I can towards the other side and railing of the ship.
 Two more long leaps and I jump straight over the reeling, with a long fly towards to the concrete ground.

 At the same time the whole ship seems to explode behind me, a huge fireball almost covering me and hiding me inside of it.
-The explosion is massive, being series of explosions all at the same time.
+The explosion is massive, being a series of explosions all at the same time.

-And for me, it’s about five meter’s free fall down, straight to the concrete.
+And for me, it’s about a five meter’s free fall down, straight onto the concrete.

-I take the hit with my legs, giving up in a way that it slows down the impact, falling down frontwards at the same, making a perfect summersault, only one, ending up back on my feet, now starting to run.
+I take the hit with my legs, giving up in a way that it slows down the impact, falling down forwards at the same time, making a perfect somersault, only one, ending up back on my feet, now starting to run.

-It was a perfect jump, done by the playbook I think, at the same time as I see a bicycle on the left.
+It was a perfect jump, done by the play-book I think, at the same time as I see a bicycle on the left.
 I turn towards it, check the lock, take the gun from under my belt, and hit the lock with the magazine handle, only once, and it breaks the lock.

 Jumping on the Rock Rider, speeding up as fast as I can, seeing lots of people here, everywhere, two police cars, some police men…

 “Shit!”

-Both ways, the one towards to the town and the one towards to the Cruise Terminal, are both blocked, completely blocked.
-And the only way out seems to be over the breakwater, even though that behind it, there is only the sea, and behind the sea, Africa.
+Both ways, the one towards the town and the one towards the Cruise Terminal, are both blocked, completely blocked.
+And the only way out seems to be over the breakwater, even though behind it, there is only the sea, and behind the sea, Africa.

 The breakwater is a massive wall, five meters tall, a huge concrete construction, hundreds of meters long, built to protect the harbor from the biggest waves the sea can form and roll towards it.
 The whole construction, described by one word, is “massive”.

 I see a concrete construction supporting the breakwater.
 Stylish curving columns, in the perfect line only about twenty meters away from the next, hundreds of them alongside the massive breakwater.

 I’ll have to get there, I think.
-But on the way there I will pass the Cruise Terminal, and before being able to do so, there is a complete block, three police cars forming a barricade, preventing anyone getting in or out.
+But on the way there I will pass the Cruise Terminal, and before being able to do so, there is a complete block, three police cars forming a barricade, preventing anyone from getting in or out.

 Straight ahead towards a little yacht harbor.
-I can see the sign Real Club Mediterraneo, thinking, that I’ll pay a visit then.
+I can see the sign Real Club Mediterraneo, thinking, that I’ll pay them a visit.
 I jump off from the bike, it being my turn to carry the bike now.
 Next running along the rocks while carrying the bike, jumping from one to the other, straight into the end of a rocky yacht mooring construction…

 Only a little problem to overtake, just a short distance to swim.
 Now pulling the bike in the water with me, reaching the rocks on the other side, then hopping on the ride again, now speeding up pedaling as fast as I can, again…

-Now riding with the bike towards the one particular column, getting as much speed as I can, taking a jump from a little ramp next to the big trash containers next to the column… One more jump, the longest one, now riding up along the column.
+Now riding with the bike towards one particular column, getting as much speed as I can, taking a jump from a little ramp next to the big trash containers next to the column… One more jump, the longest one, now riding up along the column.

-I’m reaching the ridge of the breakwater, stopping for a moment, now looking to the left towards to the town, then to the right along at least half a kilometer long breakwater’s bridge, leading to the end point of it, to the furthest point from the harbor.
+I’m reaching the ridge of the breakwater, stopping for a moment, now looking to the left towards the town, then to the right along at least half a kilometer long breakwater’s bridge, leading to the end point of it, to the furthest point from the harbor.

-It’s looking like a perfect surface, kind of a mountain ridge to me, I start driving along it, speeding up towards to the end point.
+It’s looking like a perfect surface, kind of a mountain ridge to me, I start driving along it, speeding up towards the end point.

-What would be the best than to end this chase in the end of it, I think.
+What would be the best than to end this chase at the end of it, I think.

 I start a long ride along the breakwater’s bridge, looking towards the Cruise Terminal.
-It’s a total chaos there, the people screaming, the security trying to direct the people, an apparent terrorist attack the biggest fear for all.
+It’s total chaos there, the people screaming, the security trying to direct the people, an apparent terrorist attack the biggest fear for all.

 I’m passing by the Cruise Terminal feeling sorry.
-Still speeding up the speed along the breakwater’s ridge, it looking like a perfect highway for the off-road bikes, on the seaside a huge rock blocks about five meters down, and on the port’s side a road maybe seven meters fall down in a case of falling.
+Still speeding up the speed along the breakwater’s ridge, it looking like a perfect highway for the off-road bikes, on the seaside, huge rock blocks about five meters down, and on the port’s side a road maybe seven meters fall down in a case of falling.

-In front of me, over half a kilometer long and a few meters wide concrete construction, being an ideal flat highway for the off-road bikes, leading off towards to the sea horizon…
+In front of me, over half a kilometer long and a few meters wide concrete construction, being an ideal flat highway for the off-road bikes, leading off towards the sea horizon…

 But suddenly, someone is firing at me with the machine guns.
-And when I look at them, the two Dodge vans driving on the road down there, the words burst out from my mouth:
+And when I look at them, there are two Dodge vans driving on the road down there, the words burst out from my mouth:

-    - What a hell?!
+    - What the hell?!
     - How can those bastards be here?!

 Suddenly, a new plan forming on my mind…

 These guys must be seriously mad, I think.
 They are ready to risk anything to catch me and to kill me.

 But why?
-What’s sense in that?
+What sense is in that?
 Just for retaliation?

 But the fact is that they seem to have the best ever resources, and apparently, they are unbelievable bold.
 Maybe they are so confident based on their resources that they can do anything they like.
 And maybe they have got better plans, with guaranteed escape options.

 Now riding along the ridge, seeing how the first Dodge van is crashing through the gates blocking the entrance to the road alongside the massive breakwater.

-Thinking, that we are all heading now towards to the end, the end point…
+Thinking, that we are all heading now towards the end, the end point…